e-mon/corenlp-python/README.md

 ## Features & Updates from the original wrapper
    * Supports Stanford CoreNLP v3.x.x (compatible with recent versions)
+   * Supports coreference resolution and sentiment analysis (the latter is batch parser only)
-   * Fixed many bugs & improve performance
+   * Fixed many bugs & improved performance
+   * Adjusted parameters not to timeout in high load
    * Using jsonrpclib for stability and performance
-   * Adjusted parameters not to timeout in high load
    * Batch parser for long text
    * Python 3 compatibility (thanks to Valentin Lorentz)
    * [Packaging](https://pypi.python.org/pypi/corenlp-python)
-   * Supports coreference resolution and sentiment analysis (the latter is batch parser only)

 ## Requirements
    * [pexpect](http://www.noah.org/wiki/pexpect)